Ayush-bh/Python_practice/GUI_textbook/Readme.txt

 -----------------------------------------------------------------------------------------
 Working:

+note: i have already given a "book.db" file with some sample data. if you wish to make a new DB, the program will create one which i mentioned in the backend here(↓) and initially it will be empty so you need to fill all the text box with some entry and press ADD button and then view all button,to see entry.

 backend:
 Initially it creats a Database named "book.db" if it is not present.(used sqlite3). defined diffrent functions for diffrent operations.